Criminal Law

 Housing Law

 Are you a tenant in rental housing?
 Is your landlord trying to evict you?
 Does your apartment need repair?
-Do you have an appeal pending before the Social Benefits Tribunal?
 We may be able to help.

 University Affairs